smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Introduction/index.md

 !@

 @![android]
-The second difference is the requirement to call the `setSdlSecurity(List<Class<? extends SdlSecurityBase>> secList)` method from the `SdlManager.Builder` if connecting to an implementation of Core that requires secure video & audio streaming.
-This method requires an array of Security Managers, which will extend the `SdlSecurityBase` class.
+The second difference is the ability to call the `setSdlSecurity(List<Class<? extends SdlSecurityBase>> secList)` method from the `SdlManager.Builder` if connecting to an implementation of Core that requires secure video & audio streaming.
+This method requires an array of security libraries, which will extend the `SdlSecurityBase` class.
 These security libraries are provided by the OEMs themselves, and will only work for that OEM.
 There is not a general catch-all security library.
 !@

 @![iOS]